LarryShum/erc50-launchpad/README.md

-## ERC50 Launchpad - Build by Dino Community ❤️🦖
+## ERC50 Launchpad Clone - Build by Dino Community ❤️🦖

 The open-source launchpad powered by the ERC50 protocol